-- Economic development this covers the Market Towns programme; - Transformation this covers three schemes relating to customer relationship management, audio-visual equipment and voice bots; - Operations this covers several schemes relating to the environment and street scene, including funding for vehicle replacement and Hinchingbrooke Country Park works; - ICT this covers several technology related schemes; - Leisure and health this covers improvement works at the leisure centres; - Corporate this covers several schemes including disabled facilities grants and capital estate enhancements.
+- Housing strategy this covers the Market Towns programme; - Transformation this covers three schemes relating to customer relationship management, audio-visual equipment and voice bots; - Operations this covers several schemes relating to the environment and street scene, including funding for vehicle replacement and Hinchingbrooke Country Park works; - Strategic insight this covers works relating to Hinchingbrooke Country Park and Council owned car parks: - ICT this covers several technology related schemes; - Leisure and health this covers improvement works at the leisure centres; - Corporate this covers several schemes including disabled facilities grants and capital estate enhancements.

-The revenue financing implications arising from the capital programme were factored into the budget for 2023/24 and beyond.
+The revenue financing implications arising from the capital programme were factored into the budget for 2024/25 and beyond.